cosminadrianpopescu/vim-sql-workbench/README-7.md

 ## Searching in objects source code

-Of course, you can always execute `WbGrepSource` in a sql buffer and send it to the DBMS.
+Of course, you can always execute `WbGrepSource` in a sqlbuffer and send it to the DBMS.
 For a full documentation of the command, please see [here](http://www.sql-workbench.net/manual/wb-commands.html#command-search-source).